Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 FNR DESCRIPTION:

 The geometry of the fuel assembly enables a passive nuclear process which keeps the liquid sodium pool top surface at a nearly constant temperature.
-During normal FNR operation that temperature is typically set at 460 degrees C. The exposed top surface of the sodium pool is almost entirely covered by floating hollow stainless steel spheres which reduce the exposed liquid sodium surface area and assist in air exclusion during sodium fire suppression.
+During normal FNR operation that temperature is typically set at 460 degrees C. The exposed top surface of the sodium pool can be almost entirely covered by floating hollow steel spheres which reduce the exposed liquid sodium surface area and assist in air exclusion during sodium fire suppression.

-The thermal power rating of a FNR is the rate at which heat can continuously be safely withdrawn from the liquid sodium pool by immersed heat exchange bundles located adjacent to the pool walls.
+The thermal power rating of a FNR is the rate at which heat can continuously be safely withdrawn from the liquid sodium pool by immersed intermediate heat exchange bundles located adjacent to the pool walls.
 Since the sodium is heated by thermal conduction through the fuel tube walls the maximum thermal power rating of a FNR is limited by the total active core fuel rod length and by the maximum allowable temperature difference between the fuel rod centerline and the liquid sodium coolant.

 FNR NUCLEAR POWER PLANT (NPP) FACILITY:

-This web page titled: FNR Facility briefly describes the appearance of a FNR based nuclear power plant (NPP) that can be safely located in the middle of a population center of about 100,000 people to provide up to 300 MWe of electricity and up to 700 MWt of low grade district heat.
+This web page titled: FNR Facility briefly describes the appearance of a FNR based nuclear power plant (NPP) that can be safely located in the middle of a population center of about 100,000 people to provide up to 300 MWe of electricity and up to 700 MWt of low temperature district heat.

-The sodium pool is circular, 20 m inside diameter X 15 m deep, located in the middle of an octagonal space which is 25 m face to face.
+The sodium pool is circular, 20 m inside diameter X 15 m deep, is located in the middle of an octagonal space which is 25 m face to face.
 The liquid sodium surface is about 1 m below the pool deck and the ceiling is about 14.5 m above the pool deck.
 The liquid sodium is a low density metal that melts just below the boiling point of water.

-In the middle of the sodium pool there is a 11.3 m diameter array of 464 vertical indicator tubes which, during normal reactor operation, project about 0.9 m above the sodium surface.
-These indicator tubes show the actual elevations of the reactor's movable fuel bundles and also provide gamma ray intensity and temperature data to an overhead monitoring system that is used to monitor the FNR operation.
+In the middle of the sodium pool there is a 10.4 m diameter array of 464 vertical indicator tubes which, during normal reactor operation, project about 0.9 m above the sodium surface.
+These indicator tubes show the actual elevations of the reactor's movable fuel bundles and provide gamma ray intensity and temperature data to an overhead monitoring system that is used to monitor the FNR operation.
 The indicator tubes also have an emergency safety shutdown role.

-Close examination of the sodium pool surface reveals a slight ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the pool and to sink near the pool walls.
+Close examination of the sodium pool surface reveals a slight ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the sodium pool and to sink near the sodium pool walls.

 If the overhead lighting is extinguished during normal reactor operation one may sense a faint near infrared glow, because normally the exposed surface of the pool and the pool enclosure are at about 460 degrees C.

-Just above the pool deck level are four radial trays that are used, in combination with the air locks and an overhead polar gantry crane, to move fuel bundles and other equipment in and out of the reactor space.
+At the pool deck level are four radial trays that are used, in combination with the air locks and an overhead polar gantry crane, to move fuel bundles and other equipment in and out of the reactor space.
 The inner air lock doors are located behind removable sections of the insulated side walls.

 If you listen carefully you may hear fan or blower noise from the ventilation system.
 The sodium pool and the various radial pipes are hot.
-In spite of good thermal insulation part of that heat leaks through the enclosure walls, so to keep the human occupied service spaces comfortable forced air ventilation with closed circuit cooling is used.
+In spite of good thermal insulation part of that heat leaks through enclosure walls, so to keep the human occupied service spaces comfortable forced air ventilation with closed circuit cooling is used.

 In principle the faster that the pumped NaK removes heat from the sodium the more electric power can be generated.

 The design maximum power capacity of the FNR NPP is 300 MWe electrical, 700 MWt low grade thermal or 1000 MWt high grade thermal.
 In practical application during the summer most of the low grade heat rejected by electricity generation is discarded.
-However, in the winter up to 700 MWt of low grade heat are available for district heating.
+However, in the winter up to 700 MWt of low grade heat is available for district heating.
 Generally this low grade heat should be used as a heat source for high COP water source heat pumps.

 Note that the FNR sodium coolant discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing coolant flow.
-Induction pumps set the normal NaK flow rate.
+Induction pumps set the operating NaK flow rate.
 The heat transport system design prevents the sodium temperature at the bottom of the fuel tubes falling below 400 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents metallic nuclear fuel center line melting and protects the fuel tubes from excessive heat flux.

 A FNR has the virtue of rugged simplicity.
 However, a lot of work has gone into designing the FNR to safely tolerate both peripheral equipment failures and extreme events such as earthquakes, tsunamis, hurricanes, airplane impacts and terrorist attacks.